What is Absorption Costing?

 Recall that selling and administrative costs (fixed and variable) are considered period costs and are expensed in the period occurred.
 Those costs are not included in the product costs.

 There are several advantages to using full costing.
 Its main advantage is that it is GAAP-compliant.
 It is required in preparing reports for financial statements and stock valuation purposes.

 In addition, absorption costing takes into account all costs of production, such as fixed costs of operation, factory rent, and cost of utilities in the factory.
 It includes direct costs such as direct materials or direct labor and indirect costs such as plant manager’s salary or property taxes.
 It can be useful in determining an appropriate selling price for products.

-Since absorption costing includes allocating fixed manufacturing overhead to the product cost, it is not useful for decision-making.
-Absorption costing provides a poor analysis of the actual cost of manufacturing a product.
+Since absorption costing includes allocating fixed manufacturing overhead to the product cost, it is not useful for product decision-making.
+Absorption costing provides a poor valuation of the actual cost of manufacturing a product.
 Therefore, variable costing is used instead to help management make product decisions.

 Absorption costing can skew a company’s profit level due to the fact that all fixed costs are not subtracted from revenue unless the products are sold.
-By allocating fixed costs into the cost of producing a product, the costs can be hidden from a company’s income statement.
+By allocating fixed costs into the cost of producing a product, the costs can be hidden from a company’s income statement in inventory.
 Hence, absorption costing can be used as an accounting trick to temporarily increase a company’s profitability by moving fixed manufacturing overhead costs from the income statement to the balance sheet.

 For example, recall in the example above that the company incurred fixed manufacturing overhead costs of $300,000.
-If a company produces 100,000 units (allocating $3 in FMOH to each unit) and only sells 10,000, a significant portion of manufacturing overhead costs would be hidden in the balance sheet.
+If a company produces 100,000 units (allocating $3 in FMOH to each unit) and only sells 10,000, a significant portion of manufacturing overhead costs would be hidden in inventory in the balance sheet.
 If the manufactured products are not all sold, the income statement would not show the full expenses incurred during the period.